 Norwalk, CA 90650

-- Online Voter Registration: Please visit CA Secretary of State’s website by clicking here.
+Online Voter Registration: Visit CA Secretary of State’s website to learn more.

-The City Clerk conducts consolidated elections for the City of Glendale, the Glendale Unified School District Governing Board, and the Glendale Community College Board of Trustees.
+The Los Angeles County Registrar-Recorder/County Clerk conducts elections for the City of Glendale, the Glendale Unified School District Governing Board, and the Glendale Community College Board of Trustees.
 As an Elections Official, the City Clerk administers Federal, State and Local procedures by which local government representatives are elected.
+This includes Election pre-planning, certification of election results, and filing of final campaign disclosure documents.

 What is the deadline to mail a Vote-By-Mail Ballot?

-With the passage of SB 29, as of January 1, 2015, if a vote-by-mail (VBM) ballot is postmarked on or before Election Day (April 4, 2017) and arrives to the City election office via the United States Postal Service or a bona fide private mail delivery company no later than three days, (April 7, 2017) after the election, it will be processed for count.
+f a vote-by-mail (VBM) ballot is postmarked on or before Election Day (March 3, 2020) and arrives to the City election office via the United States Postal Service or a bona fide private mail delivery company no later than three days, (March 6, 2020) after the election, it will be processed for count.
 (California Election Code 4103 b.
 1&2)

 What do I need to do to become a candidate for the next City election?